-Recently added: Weddings and Private Events Our pubs are well versed in running personalised, private events for all occasions — The Grand Re-Opening The pub re-opened its doors to the public on Friday 20th January — The Refurb Crowd of Favours set to reopen after a £100K refurbishment — January Sale Introducing our January deals
+Recently added: Entertainment Round-Up Your guide to live music and entertainment at our pubs — Weddings and Private Events Our pubs are well versed in running private events for all occasions — The Grand Re-Opening The pub re-opened its doors to the public on Friday 20th January — The Refurb Crowd of Favours set to reopen after a £100K refurbishment

 The Midnight Bell, the Lamb & Flag and the Eagle & Child each have unique, characterful and versatile spaces.
 Each pub has a dedicated, full-time events coordinator who will help to tailor your event and meet your personal requirements.

 Our Christmas hampers make a great gift this festive season

 Whether you are super organised and have started your Christmas shopping already or if you always leave it until the last minute, we’re making it easy for you this year.
 We have created our Leeds Brewery Christmas hamper full of our carefully chosen goodies.

 Our range of Leeds Brewery bottled beers